and Probate Law Firm

 Probate Personal Representative Fee

-As a Portland lawyer who specializes in probate, one common area that I advise clients on is the fee that they are entitled to for their work on the probate.
-In Oregon, the personal representative fee, often referred to as the “executor’s fee” or “administrator’s fee,” is compensation paid to the person appointed to administer the estate of a deceased individual.
+As a Folsom lawyer who specializes in probate, one common area that I advise clients on is the fee that they are entitled to for their work on the probate.
+In California, the personal representative fee, often referred to as the “executor’s fee” or “administrator’s fee,” is compensation paid to the person appointed to administer the estate of a deceased individual.
 The personal representative is responsible for handling various tasks associated with settling the estate, including gathering assets, paying debts and taxes, and distributing assets to beneficiaries or heirs.
 The fee is typically a percentage of the total estate value, but it can be subject to limitations and court approval.

-- 3% on the next $40k
+- 3% for the next $100,000

 - Complex Estates: For particularly complex estates or estates with unique circumstances, the court may deviate from the statutory fee schedule and set a different fee that it deems reasonable and just.
 This holds true for situations where the personal representative has to go “above and beyond” to execute their responsibilities, such as excessive travel or working with assets and creditors that are particularly troublesome.